-In FY 2021, the Agency began training on its revised Reasonable Accommodation policy and procedures, which incorporates requests for personal assistance services.
+In FY 2022, the Agency continued training on its revised Reasonable Accommodation policy and procedures, which incorporates requests for personal assistance services.
 This was in addition to the online self-paced training on Reasonable Accommodation laws that the Agency provided to employees.